Introduction

 Socrates: for simplicity, you’ve given them all unique integer names

-Socrates: so you can ssh socrates@1 to get to server 1
+Socrates: so you can ssh socrates@1

 Socrates: it would be nice to connect this network to another university’s network, so you plug all the computers together

-Socrates: and you’ll remember a while back I mentioned that you would route between computers with UUCP like socrates!socratespc!freenode!glauconspc!glaucon?
+Socrates: and you’ll remember a while back I mentioned that you would route between computers with UUCP like socrates!socratespc!freenode!glauconspc!glaucon

 Socrates: my uni doesn’t have a direct link to your uni